guillermomartinezmonzon/unsplash-pics/README.md

 ### Favorites Page

-Here the images that you have saved as favorites will be shown.
+In FavoritePage ("/favorites") the images that you have saved as favorites will be shown.

 You can press the favorite button for delete it from your collection.